 How to get your kids to go to sleep at night.

 Bedtime.
 For some parents bedtime seems to go smoothly.
 However, for many parents, it can be a daily struggle.
-I often hear from parents, how can I get my child to go to sleep at night?
+Many parents wonder, how can I get my child to go to sleep at night and stay in their bed?

 Why should children follow a bedtime routine?